Bieler Press Photopolymer Platemaking Service

 • KM152GR plates are charged at 82¢ per sq. inch of image/s.

 Minimum charge for same day processing is $34.
-Dependent upon image configuration charged measurement includes up to 1/4 of an inch over plate’s image size—both width and height (including client requested border)—per plate.
+Dependent upon image configuration charged measurement includes up to 1/4 of an inch over plate’s image size—width and height (including client requested border)—per plate.

 Shipping.
-Shipping via UPS Ground or USPS Priority.
-Charged at our discounted costs.
+Shipping via UPS Ground, FedEx Ground, or USPS Priority Rate (Note: USPS no longer guarantees, nor insures, timed Priority Rate delivery).
 Please indicate your shipper choice.
 If you need expedited service (guaranteed next day delivery) please indicate that as well.
 Shipments are insured for the value of both the plates and returned film negatives.

 Payment is due upon receipt of plates (and must be received within ten days).
 Cash, business or personal check, and PayPal are acceptable.